-There are four derived data channels available for the G- Link- 200.
+There are four derived data channels available for the G-Link-200.
 Using these data channels for vibration analysis allows the ability to extend battery life while reducing data.
 Each operation is performed on a window of data from the specified accelerometer axis.
 The timestamp associated with each sweep is that of the last data point collected within that window.
 The derived data output rate must be at least 32 times slower than the sample rate.
-(See Derived Channel Variables on page 29)

-RMS is calculated by accumulating the mean squared of each chunk, dividing by the number of chunks in the window, and taking the square root.
+• RMS is calculated by accumulating the mean squared of each chunk, dividing by the number of chunks in the window, and taking the square root.